 “What?”
 I ask.
 “Why is that funny?”

 “I’m sorry.”
 Gyrax wipes a tear from his eye.
 “It’s just that—”

 “Of course I’m a man!”
-Lucky exclaims, still laughing.
-“Why would you declare it?
+Lucky bursts out between guffaws.
+“Why declare it?
 Why does it matter?”

 “You’re not wrong,” I allow.
-“But everyone has problems.”
+“But everyone has their own set of problems.”

 “Not just the weak!”
 Lucky cries.
-“I take from any who will share their unguarded wealth!”
+“I take from any and all!”

 “Your integrity is impressive,” Gyrax remarks dryly.